SPECIALISMS

 Recent Police Misconduct cases

-DI D (2022) represented an officer at a Misconduct Hearing facing allegations of Honesty & Integrity and Discreditable Conduct, relating to the alleged suppression of disclosable material.
+DI D (2022) represented an officer who faced allegations of Honesty & Integrity and Discreditable Conduct, relating to the alleged suppression of disclosable material.
 Following discussions regarding the quality of the evidence, on day 1 of the hearing the allegations were withdrawn and replaced with a single allegation of Duties and Responsibilities.
 The officer received a written warning.

-DCI X (2020 - 2021) represented an officer facing allegations of Discreditable Conduct and Equality & Diversity, regarding messages recovered from another officer’s mobile phone.
+DCI X (2020 - 2021) represented an officer who faced allegations of Discreditable Conduct and Equality & Diversity, regarding messages recovered from another officer’s mobile phone.
 Following detailed submissions relating to the Equality Act 2010, the allegations against the officer were re-assessed as misconduct only.
 Steven represented the officer at the Misconduct Meeting of behalf of the local Federation.
-Officer received a written warning.
+The officer received a written warning.

 PC X (2020 to 2022) represented an officer facing allegations including multiple breaches of Honesty & Integrity.
-Following a Misconduct Hearing, the Panel found 1 allegation of Honesty and Integrity to be proven and issued a Final Written Warning.
-Steven represented the officer in Judicial Review proceedings, where the High Court rejected the AA’s application to have the Panel’s determination overturned.
+Following a 5-day Misconduct Hearing, the Panel found 1 allegation of Honesty and Integrity to be proved and issued a Final Written Warning.
+Steven represented the officer in Judicial Review proceedings, where the High Court rejected the AA’s application to have the Panel’s outcome determination overturned.

 Criminal Law